 Through this process, Bitcoin’s payment network is also verified, ensuring that the network is trustworthy.

-Advantages of Buying Bitcoin
+Pros and Cons of Buying Bitcoin

 - Greater liquidity than other cryptocurrencies.